Healthy Autumn Squash Soup

-Panera Bread Copycat Recipe for Autumn Squash Soup…
+Panera Copycat Recipe for Autumn Squash Soup…

-So I decided to come up with my recipe to make the copycat version of Panera Bread’s autumn squash soup.
+So I decided to come up with my own version of this recipe.

 While other copycat recipes are loaded with butter, sugar, and cream, I can assure you, our version is not!

-This creamy soup is loaded with only veggies, vegetable broth, and some seasonings!
-No butter, no sugar added, and no heavy cream – what’s-so-ever!
+• This creamy soup is loaded with only veggies, vegetable broth, and some seasonings!

 Since my kids were babies, I have been pureeing my soups forever.
 I mean, how else could a mother of four get them to eat healthy veggies without nitpicking at every little vegetable they didn’t like?